King Receives Delegation Of Ministerial Committee Assigned By Joint Arab Islamic Extraordinary Summit On Gaza

 His Majesty warned of the impact of the ongoing war on Gaza and the dangers of Israeli attacks and violations in the West Bank on regional stability and security.

-The King stressed the important role of the committee in highlighting the stance of Arab and Muslim countries to the international community, as well as pushing for international action to stop the war on Gaza and create a political horizon to achieve just and comprehensive peace on the basis of the two-state solution.
+The King stressed the important role of the committee in highlighting the stance of Arab and Muslim countries to the international community, as well as pushing for international action to stop the war on Gaza and create a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, the statement added.

 Legal Disclaimer: